calebcrouse3/elasticsearch-mcp-server/README.md

 Restart Claude Desktop to load the new MCP server.

-Now you can interact with your Elasticsearch/OpenSearch cluster through Claude using natural language commands like:
+Now you can interact with your Elasticsearch cluster through Claude using natural language commands like:
 - "List all indices in the cluster"
 - "How old is the student Bob?"
 - "Show me the cluster health status"